GRM Performance Metrics

 The other important takeaway has to do with the fact that the GRM’s beta is positive, while GLD’s beta is negative.
 What this means is that the performance of the GRM has a small positive correlation with the general stock market, while GLD has a slight negative correlation.
-From this perspective, one could make an argument that owning GLD for the long haul is more ideal, because it has a negative correlation with the equity component of an overall portfolio (thus dragging down total portfolio volatility).
+From this perspective, one could make an argument that owning GLD for the long haul is more ideal, because it has a negative correlation with the equity component of one’s portfolio (thus dragging down total portfolio volatility).
 That is certainly a valid argument, but the trade-off here is that GLD exhibits lower returns over time.

 Now that we’ve covered the metrics that identify both risk (standard deviation, maximum drawdown and beta) as well as returns (compound annual return), we can combine these measures to get a better understanding of risk-adjusted returns.
 This is considered the holy grail of investing because it represents how efficiently capital is deployed … Anyone can increase returns by taking on more risk, but great investment strategies deliver high returns while taking less risk.

 The Sharpe ratio is the industry standard method for measuring risk-adjusted returns.
 It looks at the excess return earned in relation to the standard deviation (or volatility) of those returns.
 With Sharpe ratios, a higher number reflects greater risk-adjusted returns (a good thing).